reuel88/online-store-tech-test/README.md

 ## Instructions

-We need you to use the below dependencies and to build a server-side rendered online store using either the [Figma](https://www.figma.com/file/5oqdRArPHbN33QJjFy1kiG/tech-test-store?node-id=0%3A1) OR [PNG](https://github.com/marcin-piekarski/online-store-tech-test/blob/main/images/online-store-tect-test-design.png) design as a reference.
+We need you to use the below dependencies to build a server-side rendered online store using either the [Figma](https://www.figma.com/file/5oqdRArPHbN33QJjFy1kiG/tech-test-store?node-id=0%3A1) OR [PNG](https://github.com/marcin-piekarski/online-store-tech-test/blob/main/images/online-store-tect-test-design.png) design as a reference.

 ## Dependencies
 - [Figma](https://www.figma.com/file/5oqdRArPHbN33QJjFy1kiG/tech-test-store?node-id=0%3A1) / [PNG](https://github.com/marcin-piekarski/online-store-tech-test/blob/main/images/online-store-tect-test-design.png) - A design of an online stores category page with a cart pop over